-- (40) % Change in "Same Program Revenues" "Same Program Revenues" are defined as net revenues attributable to programs or locations that have been in place for at least 18 months (in the case of greenfield programs or locations) or 12 months (in the case of acquired programs or locations).
-If a program or business is terminated, then the reduction in net revenues will be reflected in the same program revenues for the fiscal year, provided that if in the year following the termination of such business the Sequel Preferred Distribution is calculated to be less than that of the preceding fiscal year, then the waiting period referenced above shall be waived and the "same program revenues" from new and acquired programs or businesses shall be included in the net revenues of the Sequel group of companies until the time at which the "same program revenues" returns to the level that is greater than or equal to the "same program revenues" prior to the termination of the program. - (41) The distribution from Sequel will not be adjusted until July 1, 2014 and Alaris has not received enough months of reporting results from Sequel to make an assumption for the adjustment we expect as Sequel's year end is not until June 30, 2014. - (42) The Annual Earnings Coverage Ratio is based on the 6 months of distributions to Alaris since the July 2013 contribution as well as capital commitments under Sequel's old capital structure.
-It is also based on unaudited internal results for the trailing twelve month period ending December 31, 2013.
+- (35) % Change in "Same Program Revenues" "Same Program Revenues" are defined as net revenues attributable to programs or locations that have been in place for at least 18 months (in the case of greenfield programs or locations) or 12 months (in the case of acquired programs or locations).
+If a program or business is terminated, then the reduction in net revenues will be reflected in the same program revenues for the fiscal year, provided that if in the year following the termination of such business the Sequel Preferred Distribution is calculated to be less than that of the preceding fiscal year, then the waiting period referenced above shall be waived and the "same program revenues" from new and acquired programs or businesses shall be included in the net revenues of the Sequel group of companies until the time at which the "same program revenues" returns to the level that is greater than or equal to the "same program revenues" prior to the termination of the program. - (36) The distribution from Sequel was first adjusted on July 1, 2014 therefore there was no change to the 2013 performance metric. - (37) The Annual Earnings Coverage Ratio in 2013 was based on the 6 months of distributions to Alaris since the July 2013 contribution as well as capital commitments under Sequel's old capital structure.
+It was also based on unaudited internal results for the trailing twelve month period ending December 31, 2013.

-SMi:
+SMi

-- (43) % Change in "Gross Revenues" "Gross Revenues" are defined as all net revenues of SMi, the general partner and its affiliates (collectively, the "S.M.
+- (38)% Change in "Gross Revenues" "Gross Revenues" are defined as all net revenues of SMi, the general partner and its affiliates (collectively, the "S.M.
 Group") on a combined consolidated basis, excluding certain negotiated amounts.
 Gross revenues of any new business acquired by the S.M.
 Group will be excluded from the definition of "gross revenues" until such new business has been a new business of the S.M.
 Group for at least twelve (12) months.
 In addition, the gross revenues from any business that is wound up or otherwise terminated or transferred by the S.M.
-Group will be excluded from gross revenues for the fiscal year in which it is being calculated and such net revenues from any prior fiscal year will not be considered in calculating the percentage change in gross revenues - (44) The performance metric for SMi will not be adjusted until January 1, 2015 as the contribution from Alaris closed in November 2013. - (45) The Annual Earnings Coverage ratio is based on one month of distributions to Alaris as well as SMi's old capital structure and is based on 12 months of unaudited consolidated results for the period ended December 31, 2013.
+Group will be excluded from gross revenues for the fiscal year in which it is being calculated and such net revenues from any prior fiscal year will not be considered in calculating the percentage change in gross revenues - (39) The Annualized Distribution, percentage change in the performance metric and Annual Earnings Coverage Ratio for the year ended December 31, 2014 are based on internal unaudited results provided to Alaris by SMi management.
+We are estimating a 6% increase to the Annualized Distribution for 2015 based on these results. - (40) The distribution for SMi was first adjusted on January 1, 2015.
+Therefore there was no change reported for SMi's year ended December 31, 2013 results. - (41) The Annual Earnings Coverage ratio for the year ended December 31, 2013 was based on one month of distributions to Alaris as well as SMi's old capital structure and was based on 12 months of unaudited consolidated results for the period ended December 31, 2013.